lemocla/Codzilla/documentation/userstoriestesting.md

 	- when I enter invalid information in the “first name” field or leave the field empty, and/or
 	- When I enter invalid information in the “last name” field and or leave the field empty, and/or
 	- when I enter an invalid email address in the “email” field or leave the field and if
-	- When I enter an invalid password or leave the passwowrd field empty,
+	- When I enter an invalid password or leave the password field empty,
 	- Errors messages will display and I will be prompted to input valid information and
 	- I won't be able to submit the form.
     - **Results**: Pass